USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/trip-planning/how-to-plan-your-trip.md

 * Be sure someone knows where you are and when to expect you back.
-Cell service is spotty, or non-existent, in many National Forests.
+Cell service is spotty, or nonexistent, in many National Forests.
 * Check the latest weather conditions and road hazards before you leave on your trip as conditions may have changed since you purchased your permit.
 * Don’t rely on GPS because it may not be up-to-date with forest service roads.
 Bring a [forest or district map](/christmas-trees/forests/mthood/#tree-locations) with you.
 * Expect winter conditions, including below-freezing temperatures and cold winds.
 Dress warmly and take extra dry clothes.